Emergency Preparedness FAQ

 Can I use my camping gas stove indoors in case of an emergency?

 Never use unvented combustion appliances, such as barbecues, cook stoves, fondues, butane camping lantern, propane or kerosene heaters and lamps inside your house.
 They burn up available oxygen.
-They produce C02 (carbon dioxide) and other combustion gases and fumes.
-Some produce huge quantities of colourless, odourless and deadly carbon monoxide.
+They produce carbon dioxide (CO2) and other combustion gases and fumes.
+Some produce huge quantities of colourless, odourless and deadly carbon monoxide (CO).
 Sterno cookers, fondues, and charcoal-burning devices are especially dangerous.
 Room ventilation won't get rid of fumes from unvented appliances.
 Use portable propane or naphtha cook stoves, heaters and lamps outside only.
 There is a very real risk of fire, explosion, asphyxiation or poisoning from fumes.

 In the event of extended power outage, how can I safely heat my home?